KillerVanyushka/OYU-learnkz-backend2/README.md

-# PyLearn API — Backend for learnkz.kazi.rocks
+# PyLearn API — Backend for LearnKZ